Nabil Suleiman

 Nabil Suleiman (نبيل سليمان; born 1945 in Safita, Syria) is a Syrian writer and literary critic.

 Life

-Suleiman graduated in Arabic language and literature from the University of Damascus in 1967 and later worked as a teacher fom 1963 to 1979.
+Suleiman graduated in Arabic language and literature from the University of Damascus in 1967 and later worked as a teacher from 1963 to 1979.
 Dar Al-hwar for Publishing and Distribution was founded by him in 1982 in Latakia, he has been writing since 1989 as member of the tale and Fiction Society.
 Some of his works have been translated into Russian, Spanish and English. and many studies have been written on his literature, most notably Muhammed Jamal barut “Novel and History”, Mohsen Yusif's "Towards an Arab Fiction Epic" and Muiven Mustafa's "Shaping Fiction Components".
 In 2001, the author was attacked, told of political objectives.
 The President of the Federation denied this and the author was attacked once more in 2011.